pablisch/todomvc-automation-testing/README.md

 * All subsequest tests appear only in the PageWithInterface page and tests.

 Due to time at the end, there are a few loose ends:
-* One legacy test left in the Test file that does not use the POM.
+* One legacy test left in the Test file that does not use the POM, but it has a duplicate test that does use POM.
-* None of the post interface
+* None of the post interface tests have been extended to the interface which would be our next step.